gobridgenz/challenges/4-find-the-number-game/README.md

 Each turn, you can make a guess and the game will tell you if the number is smaller, greater or if you won!

-The game can be done in the [Go playground](https://play.golang.org/).

 ### Output example

 ```